SnowBroScott/possibly-a-hero-canonical/decision-log.md

 pattern vs. all patterns named), and the actual derivation of names — the civic reward economy machine (HP-12).
 The branches EXIST; their engine stays in the box.

+---

+DECISION LOG ENTRY

+DECISION: HP and mentor challenges are independent parallel deepening tracks.
+Resolves the Training Center / Hero Points contradiction.

+The Training Center deepens hero powers through TWO independent, parallel
+tracks:

+1. HERO POINTS — the player-driven track.
+HP (earned from minor objectives, full carry) is spent on tiered hero-power upgrades in the Training Center.
+   Player chooses when and which power, on their own schedule.
+No randomness.

+2. MENTOR CHALLENGES — the world-driven track.
+The sponsor-challenge loop (prove a power → sponsor message → queued challenge → completion → deepening → cap → temporary boosts) deepens powers AND incentivizes experimentation with different powers, builds, and classes.
+The deepening and the nudge ARE the reward.

+THE TRACKS ARE INDEPENDENT.
+They do not pay into each other.
+Mentor challenges do NOT reward Hero Points — that is the one interaction that would muddy the two faucets, and it is explicitly ruled out.
+Two doors to the same room: one the player walks through on their own schedule (HP), one the world opens and dares them through (challenges).

+WHY: Canon Guard (City Layer pass) surfaced that the Hero Points entry (May 8) locates HP spending on tiered Training Center upgrades, while City Layer's deepening system is entirely sponsor-challenge-driven with no HP-spend mechanic — leaving the HP sink homeless and the two May DRAFT entries (Training Center Complete System, May 6; Hero Points, May 8) in tension.
+This resolves it: the HP-spend entry is not a fossil to retire but the player-driven half of a two-track system, with the challenge loop as the world-driven half.
+Keeping the tracks independent (no cross-payment) preserves both as clean, separate sinks and avoids designing the broader economy.
+City Layer requires no change — it correctly treats HP as a run-layer output it does not own; the Training Center houses both tracks.

+REPLACES: Reconciles (does not retire) the Hero Points entry (May 8) and the Training Center Complete System entry (May 6) — confirms HP-tiered-upgrades and challenge-deepening coexist as parallel tracks rather than contradicting.

+STATUS: NOTED

+DEFERRED (not designed here — own session): the broader HP/deepening economy — faucets and sinks beyond tiered upgrades; whether the class-mentor track (class primaries) or companions involve HP; the post-unlock challenge-reward structure (e.g., challenges shifting behavior once all primaries are unlocked).
+This is HP-12 / a dedicated deepening-economy session.
+The two tracks EXIST and are independent; their economy stays in the box.